-And yes, it’s a plan we discovered from Dave Ramsey, and no, none of it is rocket science.
-But that’s what makes it so beautiful—it’s common sense.
+None of it is rocket science, but that’s what makes it so beautiful—it’s common sense.
 It’s a financial plan everyday Janes and Joes can follow.
 No finance degree required (trust me — I’m horrible at math).

 Find your why

 This is where our family purpose statement comes into play, because money is one part of many facets to our life.
-Creating your purpose statement helps you live simply, because as I share in my book, living simply is merely “living holistically with your life’s purpose.”
+Creating your purpose statement helps you live simply, because as we believe here at this blog, living simply means just to live holistically with your life’s purpose.

 Think big….
 Where would you like to be in five years?
 In 10?
 In 20?
 How would you like to spend your retirement years?

 The biggest hurdle towards long-term financial freedom is paying off debt.
 But it’s not smart to pay off debt with absolutely no safety net.
-That’s why the first step is to very quickly save $1,000 as a Baby Emergency Fund.
+That’s why the first step is to very quickly save $1,000 as a baby emergency fund.Photo from Shutterstock

 Yes, this is a safety net with incredibly large holes.
 It’s not much money.
 That’s intentional, though.
 It’s supposed to light a big enough fire under your pants to get you seriously fired up about paying off your debt as quickly as possible.
 When you know you’ve only got a thousand bucks for a potential emergency, you’ll want to pay off your debt as quick as possible, so you can get on with saving much more money.